 Blue and Green

 The minute you start to drag and drop fields on to a view in Tableau, you will likely notice that some fields are blue and some are green.
 The fashion conscious among you might have heard the saying ‘Blue and green should never be seen, without a colour in between’.
-To be fair, there is usually either grey or white space in between the fields in a workbook, so if this was an outfit, Tableau would not be committing any faux pas.
-I’m not privvy to the reasoning behind why these colours were chosen.
-However what’s important is that we understand what the colours are telling us, and the impact of this.
-From my own personal journey learning Tableau and from my experience as trainer, I’ve found that this topic can be initially quite challenging.
+To be fair, there is usually either grey or white space in between the fields in a workbook, so if this was an outfit, Tableau would not be committing any faux pas!
+I’m not privy to the reasoning behind why these colours were chosen.
+What’s important is that we understand what the colours are telling us, and the impact of this.
+From my personal journey learning Tableau and from my experience as a trainer, I’ve found that this topic can initially be quite challenging, when it doesn’t need to be.
 What I’d like to do with this blog is demystify it for anyone starting out.
 I’m obviously reading too many rhyming picture books to my kids which has produced the rhyming lines below, but I’m sharing in case it helps even one person grasp the concept more quickly!

 You’ll notice on the data pane and also in the view